hashicorp/terraform-provider-google/website/docs/index.html.markdown

 for version information and release notes.

-Take advantage of [Modules](https://www.terraform.io/docs/modules/index.html) to simplify your config by using the [Module Registry for GCP modules](https://registry.terraform.io/browse?provider=google)
+Take advantage of [Modules](https://www.terraform.io/docs/modules/index.html) to simplify your config by browsing the [Module Registry for GCP modules](https://registry.terraform.io/browse?provider=google).

 The Google provider is jointly maintained by: